-Florida Hotel Slip and Falls: What is the Victim’s Evidence Burden When Falling at Hotel and Trying to Recover Compensation?
+What is the Victim’s Evidence Burden To Recover Compensation?

-In the past, Florida was known among hotel owners, supermarket chains, and national stores (as well as insurance defense counsel and personal injury lawyers) as a great place for injury victims to file lawsuits based upon slip and fall injuries.
+In the past, Florida was known among hotel owners, supermarket chains, and national stores (as well as insurance defense counsel and personal injury lawyers) as a great place for injury victims to file slip and fall lawsuits.
 That was because the burden of proof for plaintiffs under Florida law in these situations was lower than in many other states.

 However, that burden of proof changed with the passage of Florida Statute 768.0755 (see our earlier post).
 This law changed the slip and fall lawsuit requirements from the plaintiff having to show only that a slip and fall had happened, to showing activity on the part of the defendant, as well.